joelbray/joelbray.github.io/index.md

 ___

-I am a Data Scientist and PhD Researcher at Arizona State University.

-I am about to complete my PhD in Anthropology, for which I have studied adult male friendships in wild chimpanzees at Gombe National Park, Tanzania.
+**Professional Summary**

+• Curious and data-driven leader with political and scientific experience in data management, data visualization, data analytics, and statistics using R and SQL

+• Adept project manager and cross-functional communicator, having worked collaboratively to evaluate and advise state voter contact programs, publish 9 research projects, and explain scientific subjects to K-12 students, undergraduates, and incarcerated people in an Arizona prison

+• Dedicated organizer with political and labor experience (Obama '08; Bernie '20; Arizona '20 General Election; Georgia '21 Senate Runoff; Emergency Workplace Organizing Committee)

 **My story:** As the wealthiest country on Earth, we have a moral obligation to ensure that everyone has access to the basic necessities of a dignified life: quality health care, safe housing, affordable education, and healthy food.
 With COVID-19 wreaking havoc on the most vulnerable people in our society, this responsibility has only grown.
-At the same time, the pandemic has upended elections and political organizing, with campaigns and organizations moving into a more digital- and data-intensive space.

-At this intersection of challenges, I am transitioning into progressive data and political technology because we need political power to achieve progressive goals.
-As protests against systemic racism and police violence have recently demonstrated, we need a mass mobilization of people and communities in concert with city council members, mayors, legislators, governors, and a president who will fight for economic, racial, and climate justice.
+In the midst of this crisis, I decided to transition into progressive data and political tech.
+To achieve progressive goals, we need political power in the hands of people.
+We need a mass mobilization of people and communities in concert with school board and city council members, mayors, legislators, governors, and a president who will fight for economic, racial, and climate justice.